 How did you come to join the association?

 I was inspired by an advert in a model railway publication.
-It said “You can become a train driver with us”.
+It said “You can become a train engineer with us”.
 It took quite a long time for that to actually happen.
-But I’m still absolutely fascinated by railways now.

 What is this fascination all about?